schitresh/software_development/languages/python/8_iterators.md

 reversed(seq)

 # Returns a list with items sorted
-# key is usued for custom sorting function
+# key is used for custom sorting function
 # rev can be true or false
 sorted(seq, key = func, reverse = rev)